iterative/dvc.org/static/docs/command-reference/run.md

   `dvc run` expects that dependencies, outputs, metric files are specified relative to this directory.
-This value is saved in the `wdir` field of the stage file generated (as a relative path to the location of the DVC-file) and is used by `dvc repro` to change the working directory before execuring the command.
+This value is saved in the `wdir` field of the stage file generated (as a relative path to the location of the DVC-file) and is used by `dvc repro` to change the working directory before executing the command.

 - `--no-exec` - create a stage file, but do not execute the command defined in